 Before You Donate

-To donate blood, find a blood bank near you using AABB’s blood bank locator.
-Then, call the blood bank to make an appointment.
+To donate blood, find a blood donation facility near you using AABB’s Blood Bank Locator.
+Then, call the facility to make an appointment.
+Blood can also be donated during a blood drive, which may be held at a place of business, high school or college, place of worship, community center or bloodmobile.
 When making the appointment, ask the following questions:

 - What are your general donor requirements?
 (Most places require you to weigh a minimum of 110 pounds, be at least 16 years old and be generally healthy).